 - You may see foods and drinks advertised that claim to boost your milk supply but these are not recommended, are often expensive and not proven to work.

 The more your baby feeds, the more breast milk you'll produce.
-However, if you're worried that your baby isn't getting enough milk, talk to your midwife, health visitor or a breastfeeding specialist as soon as possible.
+However, if you're worried that your baby isn't getting enough milk, talk to your midwife, health visitor, Just One Number or a breastfeeding specialist as soon as possible.